natejsimonsen/.vimrc/README.md

 ```

 #### NerdTree
-Ctrl G will open NerdTree
+space + g in normal mode will open NerdTree

 For more help on commands, hit ? while in NerdTree